 Some of the key topics covered will be:

 - What does the 4th Industrial Revolution really mean for the world of work?

 - As organisations automate and adopt agile practices, what are the new capabilities and talent frameworks required to succeed?

 - Is there a strategic approach to thinking about Future of Work issues to help you take the right steps to prepare your organisation?

 David is London based and splits his time between consulting on workforce issues within the Financial Services sector, and being the EMEIA leader for Talent Consulting within People Advisory Services.
 He is frequently asked to talk on the Future of Work.

 David joined EY 6 years ago as part of EY Africa’s acquisition of Resolve, a group of strategic human resources companies that he co-founded and led for 14 years.
 However, not all his entrepreneurial activities have ended as successfully - in 2011 he co-founded and launched SnappCab, an App-based taxi aggregator that aimed to be the ‘Uber of Africa’, until Uber decided to be the Uber of Africa!
 Before starting Resolve, in a fairly successful quest to never actually use his legal education, he consulted independently and took on a diverse set of roles during the South African transition to democracy ranging from political violence mediation to policing reform.

 David has a BComm LLB from the University of the Witwatersrand, and an LLM from Harvard Law School where he was a Fulbright Scholar.

-This BTN & EY event is exclusively invite-only and we will confirm your attendance prior to the event.
+This BTN & EY event is exclusively invite-only for those working within Talent Management in Financial Services and we will confirm your attendance prior to the event.